 Additionally, it serves as a sharp reminder of the gap in access to healthcare between those who can afford it and those who cannot, particularly in nations without universal coverage.

-For crisis management of infectious disease pandemics, national health policy agencies should prioritize extensive testing, contact tracing, quarantine, and vaccine research.
+National health policy agencies should prioritize extensive testing, contact tracing, quarantine, and vaccine research in managing infectious disease pandemics.

 Future research should improve methods to stop the onset of fresh pandemics and establish a consistent response.